Alarms & events

 Alarms page

 The alarms page centralizes all alarms and events into a table.
 The Alarms page is a general alarms overview.
-See Service alarms or Failover alarms for more specific alarm information.

-Display Alarms page for all alarms and events
+Display all alarms and events

 The Alarms page is an overview of all alarms and events.

-Note: The Alarm icon is the color of the active alarm with the highest level of severity.
+• Click Services on the left-side menu then click in the Alarm column to display alarms for a specific service.
+The Alarm icon is the color of the active alarm with the highest level of severity.

-4. Use the sort options in the table headers or the search bar to filter on specific alarms, services or servers.
+You can then use the sort options in the table headers or the search bar to filter on specific alarms, services or servers.

 Display alarm history